 Understanding Betting Oddsby Steven Hubbard

-If you are new to betting and don’t understand the odds, it is crucial you read this guide.
-Yes, you can use a “Bet calculator” to work out your returns, but you need to know how to see value in a bet.
+If you are new to betting and don’t understand the odds, you must read this guide.
+Yes, you can use a bet calculator to work out your returns, but you need to learn how to identify value in a bet.
 It is also critical in working out the probability of an event occurring.

 In this guide, we will explain the three most popular odds formats.
 Fractions, Decimals, American and the probability of it occurring.

 You will be able to compare odds across different betting sites no matter the format to find the best value.

 How do I Understand the Betting Odds?

 In brief, betting odds represent the probability of an event to happen.
 You use the odds to know how much you will win if the bet is successful.